awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 ## Requirements<a name="windows-requirements"></a>

-The 4\.x client requires 64\-bit Microsoft Windows 8\.1 or Windows 10\.
+The 4\.x client requires 64\-bit Microsoft Windows 8\.1, Windows 10, or Windows 11\.

 The 3\.x client requires 32\-bit Microsoft Windows 7, Windows 8, or Windows 10\.